dreamcatcher-tech/network/Inbox/2024-06-18 1858 how to present nested messages.md

 The different between an agent and a help tho?
 Helps are instructions consumed by agents that add extra tools and sysprompts to enable them to do something they couldn't before - like a form of on the fly fine tuning.

+What if there are extra commands that get called when an isolate occurs.
+Up to each command to have its own display mechanism, else could overload the UI.
+So for an isolate, it is just a straight open closed operation.

+But importing the changes to the files is important too.